johnie261/React-capstone/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ]  Customize the App with Images.
+- [ ]  Customize the App with Animation.
 - [ ]  Add Sliders.
 - [ ]  Customize the Desktop Version.